superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 )
 ```

-The value of the parameter **alpha** in the Weaviate retriever can be adjusted to weigh the impact of semantic and keyword searches.
+The value of the parameter **alpha** in the Weaviate retriever can be adjusted to control the impact of semantic and keyword searches.

-Because the retriever created above scores the top k responses internally and returns the highest-scoring response, we may not always need to explicitly perform reranking.
+Because the retrievers created above scores the top k responses internally and returns the highest-scoring response, we may not always need to explicitly perform reranking.
 In the event of low accuracy in the retrieved content, you can implement a reranker directly using libraries from Cohere, or build your own custom reranking function.
 When using a reranker from [Cohere](https://cohere.com/rerank), the following changes should be made in the retriever.

 ```python
 from langchain.retrievers import ContextualCompressionRetriever